 Industry surveys show that most usage sessions are 2 hours or less.
 If this is true for you, then your target benchmark should be a battery level of greater than 20% after 2 hours of use from a fully charged condition.
 Less than that and it may be worth changing the battery.
 Like a battery on your car, it has a limited warranty.
 So, plug it in often.

 Try connecting the charging unit for about 15 minutes and attempt a restart.
-(It may also require using a bent paper clip and inserting in the tiny hole located just above where the charger tip plugs in and depressing the button inside the hole for about 10 seconds to clear any cache memory problems caused by an improper shutdown.)
+(It may also require using a bent paper clip and inserting into the tiny hole located just below the audio volume control button on the side of the tablet.
+Depress the button inside the hole for about 10 seconds to clear any cache memory problems caused by an improper shutdown.)

 Keep in mind that it may also be a charger issue.
 The tablet may appear to be charging when it is not - if the charger is not functioning or the power source is not turned on, etc. If you still have the 3' usb/USB cable, try connecting the small end into the USB port of the tablet, and the larger end into any host USB port on a computer (computer on, tablet off).
 The tablet will not charge if the computer goes to sleep.
 This is a slower charge, but you can get a full charge overnight.

 A good rule to follow: always connect the charger when not using for any extended period of time.
 Better yet, power all the way off and then plug into the charger.
 You will have a nice fresh tablet ready for your next use.